bastion-dev/Bastion/README.md

 # Contributing

 Bastion is an open-source project which means that we will gladly accept contributions.
+Feel free to submit issues or suggestions on Github.
+We will also accept any code contributions to the project.
 Simply fork the repository and submit pull requests for review.
-Do use standard good coding practice in your submissions and read the [roadmap](https://github.com/KPull/Bastion/wiki/Roadmap) which is an indication of what we really need next.
+Do use standard good coding practice in your submissions.
+Also, you can look at our 'Issues' page to get an idea of what you can work on.